panva/node-oidc-provider/docs/README.md

 #### allowedPolicy

-Helper used by the provider to check if a request parameter should be processed, e.g. If it is whitelisted for a given client.
+Function used to check if a request parameter should be processed, e.g. If it is whitelisted for a given client.

-_**recommendation**_: Only allow pre-registered resource values, to pre-register these you shall use the `extraClientMetadata` configuration option to define a custom metadata and use that to implement your policy using this helper.
+_**recommendation**_: Only allow pre-registered resource values, to pre-register these you shall use the `extraClientMetadata` configuration option to define a custom metadata and use that to implement your policy using this function.

 _**default value**_: